denisemartini/ModPop/README.md

 # ModPop
-This repo contains the set of scripts and general code used for the processing of GBS data for my modern population study.
+This repo contains the set of scripts and general code used for the processing of kākā GBS data for my modern population study.